Hearing loss: technology

 FM systems are widely used in educational settings but can be just as appropriate in a situation where listening to a single sound source (speech/music/video) is difficult.

 Also known as Radio Aids, FM systems are battery operated wireless devices that send sound from a speaker (who wears a transmitter) to a listener (who wears the receiver).
 FM systems may help you whether or not you wear hearing aids.
 They are really helpful in noisy places with bad acoustics or in large rooms where there is distance between the speaker and listener.
-For more information on how FM systems work, visit Hearing Link; there is also a Hearing Link page dedicated to frequently asked questions on FM systems.
+For more information on how FM systems work, visit Hearing Link.

 Some organisations will let you try these devices before you buy them.
 The Ear Foundation has a resource centre where you can book a try before you buy a session with a professional audiologist (for a small fee) who can help you determine what technology will work best for you.
 The audiologist can also provide information on funding, set up and use.